Lebanon's Hezbollah can stop Israeli gas extraction from disputed field, chief says | Law-Order

 Lebanon warned Israel on Sunday against any "aggressive action" in disputed waters where both states hope to develop offshore energy, after a vessel operated by London-based Energean arrived off the coast to produce gas for Israel.
 Hezbollah "has the capacity to prevent the enemy from beginning to extract from Karish, and all the enemy's actions will not be able to protect this ship," Hezbollah chief Sayyed Hassan Nasrallah said in a televised speech.

 Nasrallah said that "the Greek company," referring to Energean, "is a partner in this attack on Lebanon," for which it will face "consequences."
-Energean was not immediately available for comment.
+Energean declined to comment on Nasrallah's remarks about the Karish gas field.

 Energean has said that its floating production storage and offloading vessel is due to start production at Karish in the third quarter.
 Israel says that the field in question, which is about 80 km (50 miles) west of the city of Haifa, is within its exclusive economic zone, not in disputed waters.